Meet your School Counselor

 Healthy 365 Services From Hancock Health

 Healthy 365 Connection Center staff are available help assist anyone with their needs especially those focused on mental health, substance use and food.
 In addition, Healthy 365 are officially providing transportation to necessary doctors appointments including pharmacy for those who are unable to get there on their own.
-We are also able to deliver food to those in emergency need who are not able to get to a drive thru pantry on their own or with assistance of friends or family.
-The foods delivered are provided by the Hancock County Food Pantry.
-Healthy 365 staff are also able to pick up groceries from the Walmart online order pick up in the event someone is able to order and pay for groceries on their own but are quarantined or otherwise have no way of getting to the store.
-All of these requests are screened, are dependent on availability of staff, and not all requests are granted.
-317-468-4231 connect2help.org
+They are also able to help with various food and medical resources.
+Contact Healthy 365 at 317-468-4231 or connect2help.org

 Second Step Home Links

 Parents, please partner with us as we focus on our social and emotional learning together.
 The scope and sequence for the Second Step program can be found HERE.
-Families may access Second Step activities to complete with their child/children here:
+FES students learn these social emotional lessons during community time during the first 10 minutes of the school day.
+Families may access Second Step activities to complete with their child/children through "Home Links" that teachers provided.
+If you have lost your home link, please contact Mrs. Crecelius for another copy.